WayScience/mitocheck_data/2.format_training_data/README.md

 # 2. Format Training Data

 In this module, we associate features extracted from labeled frames with their Mitocheck-assigned phenotypic class label.
-After extracting the features from these labeled frames with `idrstream`, we associate the bounding boxes of cells from [features/](../mitocheck_metadata/features) with their `idrstream`-derived coordinates to assign cells their phenotypic class (as assigned by Mitocheck).
+After extracting the features from these labeled frames with `idrstream`, we associate the center coordinates of cells from [features.samples.txt](../mitocheck_metadata/features.samples.txt) with their `idrstream`-derived outlines to assign cell features their phenotypic class (as assigned by Mitocheck).

 **Note:** `Shape1` and `Shape3` are replaced with binuclear and polylobed respectively, as these their correspoonding classes.
 See [#16](https://github.com/WayScience/mitocheck_data/issues/16) for more details.